norun111/Patrona/README.md

 New registration in wizard format

-Linking content and subscription plan
+Linking creator's content and subscription plan

 ## Users